Battle of Valenciennes (1918): Background

-In September and October 1918, the last of the German Army's major organized defensive networks in northern France, the Hindenburg Line had been overwhelmed with the Allied breaking through and the fighting had transitioned from trench war to more open, improvised manoeuvre warfare.
-The Allied Armies had taken to pushing and pursuing the Germans who were engaging in a fighting retreat.
-In the local theatre of battle this would become known as the "Pursuit to Mons".
-To rearguard their withdrawal, the Germans had set up their 'Hermann Line' of a combination of organized entrenched and ad-hoc lines of defense in wooded areas, behind rivers and canals and in population centres like villages, cities and towns where organizing and concealing defenses was easiest to accomplish.
-In the vicinity of Valenciennes, the Allies faced such defenses behind the Canal de la Sensée, the Escaut/Scheldt River Canal and the River Selle as they advanced toward Belgium.
+In September and October, the last of the German Army's major organized defensive networks in northern France, the Hindenburg Line, had been overwhelmed with the Allied breaking through, and the fighting had transitioned from trench war to more open, improvised manoeuvre warfare.
+The Allied armies had taken to pushing and pursuing the Germans who were engaging in a fighting retreat.
+In the local theatre of battle this became known as the "Pursuit to Mons".
+To rearguard their withdrawal, the Germans had set up their Hermann Line, a combination of organized entrenched and ad-hoc lines of defence in wooded areas, behind rivers and canals and in population centres like villages, cities and towns where organizing and concealing defences was easiest to accomplish.
+In the vicinity of Valenciennes, the Allies faced such defences behind the Sensée Canal, the Escaut/Scheldt River Canal and the River Selle as they advanced toward Belgium.